clearmatics/services-testnet-agc/README.md

 # services-testnet-afnc

-Autonity Node Client packaged in a Docker Container configured for TestNet
+Autonity Go Client for Autonity nodes, packaged in a Docker Container configured for the Bakerloo testnet.

 Workflow:
 * add Dockerfile in root directory